-Large stratospheric profilers require large antenna arrays and high power transmitters.
-It is therefore difficult to find suitable sites, and their minimum heights are not good enough for certain applications.
-They have the advantage of being able to routinely make wind measurements to about 20 km in height, and the measurements are not strongly affected by precipitation.
-Tropospheric profilers operating in the 400-500 MHz frequency band are likely the best compromise between height range covered and system size.
+Large stratospheric profilers are expensive and require large antenna arrays, typically 100 m x 100 m, and relatively and high-power transmitters.
+Because they are large, it can beIt is therefore difficult to find suitable sites for them, and their height resolution and minimum heights are not good enough for certain applications.
+They have the advantage of being able to take routinely make wind measurements to above about 20 km in height, and the measurements are unaffected by all but the heaviest of rainfall rates.

+not strongly affected by precipitation.
+Tropospheric profilers operating in the 400-500 MHz frequency band are likely to be the most appropriate for synoptic and mesoscale measurements.
+They are of modest size and are relatively unaffected by rain.

+the best compromise between height range covered and system size.
 Boundary layer profilers are less expensive and can use rather small antennas.
-Their vertical height range for clear air measurements is typically limited to the lower atmosphere, however the useable vertical range can increase significantly during precipitation, when scattering from hydrometeors becomes the dominant echoing mechanism.
+Vertical velocity cannot be measured in rain, but raindropsTheir vertical height range for clear air measurements is typically limited to the lower atmosphere, however the useable vertical range can increase the radar cross section and actually increase the useful vertical range for the measurement of horizontal windsignificantly during precipitation, when scattering from hydrometeors becomes the dominant echoing mechanism.